reggaeman007jah/voiceOps/README.md

 question - what does a Barracks FOB need? four types - none are needed after spawning - the base is considered fully operational on spawn

 Med suplies
 Food supplies
 Ammo supplies
 Fuel
 One of each once every day?

 When deployed, the score for that item is reset - you can stock up bases in advance stocks scores are shown next to base marker

 Set rule - bases must be x m apart
 Or, mission dictates when new FOB is deployed and in which sector

 when sling loading - snipers are nearby??
 CAS as an escort?

 TODO:
 Determine how to create a base score for MP, that decreases as time goes by and is boosted when containers are brought in.

 17 November

 BARRACKS
 Unlocks the auto generation (slowly) of sentries on bases. also generates VA at all live bases. food rate: high
 Ammo rate: high
 Fuel rate: high

 TRAINING:
 Spawns units at training post, and enables ablity to pick up and deploy units food rate: high
 Ammo rate: high
 Fuel rate: low

 HELI:
 Unlocks heli missions.
 These missions can be aggressive or defensive. + heli flybys food rate: low
 Ammo rate: high
 Fuel rate: high

 MEDICAL:
 Unlocks medevac missions and healing posts at all live bases food rate: high
 Ammo rate: low
 Fuel rate: low

 RADAR:
 Unlocks ability to receive advanced warning of some attacks (not all) + jet flybys food rate: low
 Ammo rate: low
 Fuel rate: high

 OBSERVATION =
 food rate: low
 Ammo rate: low
 Fuel rate: low

 CAR =
 food rate: low
 Ammo rate: high
 Fuel rate: high

 WORKSHOP:
 Unlocks repair stations at all live bases food rate: low
 Ammo rate: low
 Fuel rate: high

 Base-perks cease when any base score reaches 0

+10 December
+Finally worked out the issue with crates not respawning - I was creating a new crate but the new crate did not have setVar applied, so the new crrate had no setVar data
+Fixed by simply not deleting the original, and instead just re-teleporting the original crate, thereby preserving the setVar data